 |2019-2020 à aujourd'hui||Stagiaire postdoctoral-e, Éthique et économie|

-I was previously a Berggruen Postdoctoral Fellow in Philosophy at New York University, working on an interdisciplinary project about the normative issues of work and its long-term changes directed by Kwame Anthony Appiah.
-In 2019, I earned a PhD from the École des Hautes Études en Sciences Sociales and the University of Catania; as a PhD student, I was based at the Centre “Maurice Halbwachs” at the École Normale Supérieure in Paris.
-At the EHESS, I taught seminars in topics of social and political philosophy.
-At the CRE, I will be teaching a seminar in Philosophy of Economics.
+I was previously a Berggruen Postdoctoral Fellow in Philosophy at New York University, where I contributed to an interdisciplinary project about the normative dimensions of work and its long-term changes supervised by Kwame Anthony Appiah.
+I hold a PhD from the École des Hautes Études en Sciences Sociales and the University of Catania; as a PhD student, I was based at the Centre “Maurice Halbwachs” at the École Normale Supérieure in Paris.
+I hold degrees in Philosophy from the Sapienza University of Rome.

 In the area of contemporary political philosophy, I am mostly interested in problems of social justice and equality, with a focus on work as a problem of justice.
 Among the questions that my research addresses there are: How do we distinguish unfair forms of work and division of labor?
 What forms of work are objectionable from the perspective of justice?
 What strategies of labor justice are compatible with – or help realizing – the ideal of social equality?
 How could technology help us in making social cooperation fairer?

 To deal with these issues, I am developing a new framework of work fairness based on the norm of ‘contributive parity’.
 Rather than addressing normative problems of work merely in terms of individual autonomy and subjective self-realization, or as distributive issues of fair access into occupations, this view conceptualizes labor justice as demanding that individuals be not prevented from contributing to social cooperation as peers with regard to four key dimensions of labor justice: economic-distributive, relational, political, and contributive.